zack-dev-cm/github-repo-sum.github.io/README.md

 ---

 ### 15. Trending Prompts Feed
-**Description**: A Reddit-style board for discovering and sharing viral AI prompts, built with a Tornado backend.
+**Description**: A Reddit-style board for discovering and sharing usefull AI prompts, built with a Tornado backend.
 It features real-time trending scores based on upvotes/downvotes and integrates with the "ChatGPT|Deepseek|AIStudio Navigator" extension for prompt suggestions.

+**Problem**: In this era we facing the need to learn how to communicate with AI effectively, enhancing our productivity but with care of our mental health.
+ Cultivating refined prompts to reduce ai chat models biases, pleasing, tunelling effects, pretending to meet our expectations etc.

 **Key Features**: Crowdsourced prompt engineering, real-time trending, integration with browser extension.